Shubham0812/Animatify-ios/README.md

 * Alternatively, you can drop me a mail @ singh.shubham0812@gmail.com.

 ## Donation
-If you like this project and want to support me, you can do it by helping me to get a cup of coffee :)
+If you like this project and want to support me, you can do it by helping me to get a pint. ;)

 [![Paypal](https://raw.githubusercontent.com/Shubham0812/Animatify-ios/dev/Animatify/Screenshots/Others/paypal_paym.png)](https://www.paypal.me/theiosdev)